Damien Williams: 2019 season

 During the season-opener against the Jaguars, Williams had 13 carries for 26 yards and a touchdown to go along with six receptions for 39 yards in the 40–26 road victory.
 In the next game against the Raiders, he caught three passes for 48 yards before leaving the eventual 28–10 road victory during the fourth quarter with a knee contusion.
 Williams missed the next two games as a result.

 During a Week 6 31–24 loss to the Houston Texans, Williams had a six-yard carry and a 14-yard touchdown reception.
 Two weeks later against the Green Bay Packers on Sunday Night Football, he rushed seven times for 30 yards and a touchdown in the 31–24 loss.
 In the next game against the Vikings, Williams had his first 100-yard game of the season, rushing 12 times for 125 yards and a 91-yard touchdown during the 26–23 victory.
 The 91-yard run tied Jamaal Charles for the longest touchdown run in franchise history.

 During Week 10 against the Tennessee Titans, Williams rushed 19 times for 77 yards in the 35–32 road loss.
 In the next game against the Chargers on Monday Night Football, he had four carries for seven yards and a six-yard reception before leaving the eventual 24–17 road victory with a rib injury during the second quarter.
-Williams returned from injury in Week 16 against the Chicago Bears and finished the 26–3 road victory with 16 carries for 65 yards to go along with three receptions for 27 yards and a touchdown.
+Williams returned from injury in Week 16 against the Chicago Bears on Sunday Night Football and finished the 26–3 road victory with 16 carries for 65 yards to go along with three receptions for 27 yards and a touchdown.
 During the regular season finale against the Chargers, he recorded 12 carries for 124 yards and two touchdowns, including an 84-yard touchdown, and also caught four passes for 30 yards in the 31–21 victory.